This assignment has the following options. Each individual must select one of these options by Tuesday, 13 April, and stay with that choice.

 - evaluates the expression (i.e., the

-object, not
+Expr object, not

-given as input) and returns the resulting
+the String given as input) and returns the resulting

-value as a double
+value as a double.

 -